HerbCaudill/react-redux-worker/README.md

 ### Add a context provider for the proxy store

-At the root of your app, replace your standard `Provider` with one that
+At the root of your app, replace your standard `Provider` with one that gives access to the proxy store.

 ## Prior art